nix-community/NixOS-WSL/docs/src/install.md

 If you chose a different name for your distro during import, adjust this command accordingly.

+## Install certificate for msixbundle

+First open launcher properties and view the details of signature `nzbr` from `Digital Signatures` tab.

+Then select `View Certificate` which let's you `Install Certificate`.

+Install the certificate for either `Current User` or `Local Machine` depending on your preferences.
+Select the certificate store manually and use `Trusted People`.

+You should now be able to use the .msixbundle.

 ## Post-Install

 After the initial installation, you need to update your channels once, to be able to use `nixos-rebuild`: